onniro/2PACMPEG/README.txt

 description:
-    the purpose of this program is to make it easier and faster for me and some friends to send shadowplay clips and whatnot to each other on discord. usage of this software for non-zoomer purposes is against terms of service
+    the purpose of this program is to make it easier and faster for me and some friends to send shadowplay clips and whatnot to each other on discord. using this software for non-zoomer purposes is against terms of service

-installation for with FFmpeg release:
+installation for 2PACMPEG_with_FFmpeg
-    step 1: download the archive where it says "2PACMPEG with FFmpeg" from https://github.com/onniro/2PACMPEG/releases
+    step 1: download the archive where it says "2PACMPEG_with_FFmpeg" from https://github.com/onniro/2PACMPEG/releases
     step 2: unpack the archive

-installation for (no FFmpeg) release:
+installation for 2PACMPEG_no_FFmpeg
-    step 1: obtain copies of the FFmpeg binaries (namely ffmpeg and ffprobe) step 2: follow the "with FFmpeg release" installation instructions, but instead of downloading 2PACMPEG with FFmpeg, download 2PACMPEG (no FFmpeg)
+    step 1: obtain copies of the FFmpeg binaries (namely ffmpeg and ffprobe) step 2: follow the instructions in "installation for 2PACMPEG_with_FFmpeg", but instead of downloading 2PACMPEG_with_FFmpeg, download
+            2PACMPEG_no_FFmpeg instead
     step 3: go to the containing folder of the 2PACMPEG executable step 4: make a folder there with the name ffmpeg step 5: copy (or move) the ffmpeg and ffprobe executables into that folder